orjpap/orjpap.github.io/_posts/2020-05-02-iOS-podfast-edit.md

 title:  "Podfast: a Podcast Discovery App"
 date:   2020-05-02 21:03:36 +0530
 categories: Product Design Swift iOS
+doctest: false

 ---

 I can clearly recall my mother's disappointment once she realised she couldn’t listen to the radio through her new iPhone.
 Which made total sense to me.

 At the time there was only a built-in app called [Podcasts](https://apps.apple.com/us/app/apple-podcasts/id525463029) that allowed you to listen to podcasts.
 Also, Generation Z's complete lack of interest in the radio experience had already signaled the start of a new era.
 Podcasting, once an obscure process of transmitting audio content, had now become a distinguished medium for its distribution.